- COVIDCert NI – Easy Read Privacy Information

 - Data you enter onto the NIDA/Surecert portal for the purpose of identity verification when you access the portal on NI Direct to prove your identity

-- For recovery we use personal data shared from the Central Test Registry (CTR) owned by PHA, to certify recovery within the CCS which includes your:
+- For recovery we use personal data shared from the Central Test Registry (CTR) owned by the PHA but delivered by the BSO, to certify recovery within the CCS which includes your:

 - PCR test date and test type

 We share your data with the organisations listed in section 3.
-They carry out functions on our behalf as ‘data processors’, to process, produce or print out your certificate/exemption.
+They carry out functions on our behalf as ‘data processors’, to process, produce or print out your certificate.

 Separately, you may choose to share your Covid Certification data as part of verification requirements for access to travel, or to gain entry to certain events, or hospitality premises.